thisishusseinali/spam-mail-prediction/README.md

 Spam (gaming), the repetition of an in-game action "Spam" (Monty Python), a comedy sketch
-"Spam", a song on the album It Means Everything (1997), by Save Ferris "Spam", a song by "Weird Al" Yankovic on the album UHF – Original Motion Picture Soundtrack and Other Stuff [
+"Spam", a song on the album It Means Everything (1997), by Save Ferris